-a Cash and cash equivalents
+a) Cash and cash equivalents

-For the purpose of presentation in the Consolidated statement of cash flows, cash and cash equivalents consist of highly liquid investments, cash at hand and at bank, Treasury Bills and bankers' acceptances with original maturities of three months or less.
+For the purpose of presentation in the consolidated statement of cash flows, cash and cash equivalents consist of highly liquid investments, cash at hand and at bank, Treasury Bills and bankers' acceptances with original maturities of three months or less.
+Bankers' acceptances and due from banks with maturities greater than three months are classified as investments.

-b Statutory deposits with Central Banks
+b) Statutory deposits with Central Banks

 Deposits with the Central Bank of Trinidad and Tobago and other regulatory authorities represent the Group's regulatory requirement to maintain a percentage of deposit liabilities as cash, Treasury Bills and/or deposits with Central Bank.
 These funds are not available to finance the Group's day-to-day operations.
-Other than statutory deposits of \$4.4 billion (2020: \$4.1 billion), the Group holds Treasury Bills and other deposits of \$2.1 billion (2020: \$446 million) with the Central Bank of Trinidad and Tobago and \$534 million (2020: \$837 million) in United States Treasury Bills as at September 30, 2021.
-Interest earned on these balances for the year was \$13.6 million (2020: \$39.5 million).
+Other than statutory deposits of \$4.4 billion (2021: \$4.4 billion), the Group holds Treasury Bills and other deposits of \$2.7 billion (2021: \$2.1 billion) with the Central Bank of Trinidad and Tobago and \$1 billion (2021: \$534 million) in United States Treasury Bills as at September 30, 2022.
+Interest earned on these balances for the year was \$12.7 million (2021: \$13.6 million).